gpauloski/kfac-pytorch/README.md

 KFAC supports Linear and Conv2d modules.
 KFAC will iterate over the model and register all supported modules that it finds.
-Modules can be excluded from KFAC by passing a list of modules names to KFAC.
+Modules can be excluded from KFAC by passing a list of module names to KFAC.
-E.g. `kfac.KFAC(module, skip_layers=['Linear', 'ModelBasicBlock'].
+E.g. `kfac.KFAC(module, skip_layers=['Linear', 'ModelBasicBlock']`.
-In this example, KFAC will not register any modules name Linear or ModelBasicBlock, and this feature works recursively, i.e. KFAC will not register and submodules of ModelBasicBlock.
+In this example, KFAC will not register any modules named `Linear` or `ModelBasicBlock`, and this feature works recursively, i.e. KFAC will not register any submodules of `ModelBasicBlock`.

 KFAC also experimentally supports Embedding and LSTM modules.
 Note that for LSTM support, you must use the LSTM modules provided in `kfac.modules`.